 To set whether or not to announce the address along with the name of the place, follow these steps:

 Remember that the addresses to places are approximate.
 You cannot count on the reported address to be exact.
 The maps do not contain the actual address.
-You may try turning on the Google addresses to see if those report more accurately in your area.
-See Settings/Use Google for Street Addresses.
+You may try changing the address provider to Google or OpenStreetMap to see if those report more accurately in your area.
+Go to Settings / Use Google for Street Addresses or OpenStreetMap.

 If you do not have a network connection, Nearby Explorer uses the points of interest in its database to identify nearby places.
 If you have a data connection, it uses the Google PlacesTM business listings sevice instead.
 This service can provide POIs in interesting and useful ways.

 By default, Nearby Explorer uses a radius of about 170 yards to help identify the nearest place.
 This radius usually provides adequate information about almost any small business, government facility, or other place in relative proximity.
 If you are located where there are few businesses or institutions, or if you reduce the radius too much, the number of results can be reduced to none.
 In this case, Nearby Explorer temporarily increases the radius until something shows up.

 To change the radius that Nearby Explorer uses to identify the nearest place or search result, follow these steps:

 There are a few ways to adjust the radius.
 Perhaps the easiest is to put the device into geo-beam position.
 When you do, Nearby Explorer shows a dialog with two buttons—Increase Radius toward the top of the screen, and Decrease Radius near the bottom.
 Tap the button that represents how you wish to change the radius.

 If you have a device with a keyboard, you may use the following technique to change the radius: